 Patients seeking rhinoplasty in San Diego seek the expertise of Dr. Hilinski because they are unhappy with a nose that is disproportionate to the rest of the face.
 Others wish to correct a bridge that is crooked or has a bump, also known as a dorsal hump deformity.
 There are also patients with abnormalities of the nasal tip who wish to improve symmetry, achieve better definition, or adjust the position.
 While some patients have isolated concerns, others may exhibit multiple irregularities at once.
 The best candidates for rhinoplasty are individuals who wish to refine and reshape their nose while maintaining realistic expectations of what surgery can help them achieve.

 The goal of rhinoplasty is to provide a balanced and pleasing shape to your nose while maintaining a natural look that is harmonious with the rest of your face.
-Rhinoplasty is a delicate operation of allusion and sculpting that can produce dramatic, beautiful results.
 Cosmetic changes to the nose, however, are inextricably linked to vital functions such as nasal breathing.
-Too often you hear from other patients who had cosmetic rhinoplasty, but then developed difficulty breathing through the nose.
+Too often there are stories from other patients who had cosmetic rhinoplasty and went on to develop difficulty breathing through the nose.
 This link between cosmetic appearance and function makes rhinoplasty arguably the most complex and challenging of facial plastic procedures.
-Ultimate success requires a facial plastic surgeon, such as Dr. Hilinski, who has specialized training in not only cosmetic enhancement of the nose, but also expert knowledge of functional (breathing) nasal surgery.
+Successful rhinoplasty requires a facial plastic surgeon, such as Dr. Hilinski, who has specialized training in not only cosmetic enhancement of the nose, but also expert knowledge of functional (breathing) nasal surgery.

 “I can’t believe that it has been a year since you did my surgery!
 I am so happy with the results.
 I don’t think I can truly express how thankful I am and what a positive impact it has made on me.”